The number of farmers' markets nationwide has grown dramatically

 grown by new immigrants who tend plots of land near urban centers.

-For immigrants in the Twin Cities area, farming is a source of income, opportunity, and independence.
+For these immigrants, farming is a source of income, opportunity

 Money and more

 For many new immigrants who settle in urban areas, community gardens